fastify/fastify-auth/README.md

   })
 ```

-If you need composite authentication, such as verifying user account passwords and levels or meeting VIP eligibility criteria, you can use nested arrays.
+For composite authentication, such as verifying user passwords and levels or meeting VIP criteria, use nested arrays.
-For example if you need the following logic: [(verifyUserPassword `and` verifyLevel) `or` (verifyVIP)], it can be achieved with the code below:
+For example, the logic [(verifyUserPassword `and` verifyLevel) `or` (verifyVIP)] can be achieved with the following code:
 ```js
 fastify
   .decorate('verifyUserPassword', function (request, reply, done) {